2.1 The aim of pre-registration training

 - how you will be supervised

 If your tutor changes during the training year, you will need to enter into a new learning contract.
-So that we can review and approve the change, you must send us the new contract and a Change of Training details form.
+So that we can review and approve the change, you must send us the new contract as part of a Change of Training details form.
 The change will only be recognised once we have received the form and approved the change.

 2.7 Your pre-registration number

 You will be given a unique pre-registration number, which is printed on your welcome letter.
 This is the reference number you should quote if you contact us.
-Your training record is also included with your welcome letter.
+Your training record is also included with your welcome letter, which you can download from myGPhC.

 If your personal details change during the year, including if you change your name, you should send us a Change of Details form so that we can update your record.